auino/telegram-publications-downloader/README.md

 ### Program information

-This program is written in bash scripting language and it is a fork of [topkecleon/telegram-bot-bash](https://github.com/topkecleon/telegram-bot-bash), making use of [dominictarr/JSON.sh](https://github.com/dominictarr/JSON.sh).
+This program is written in bash scripting language.

+The program is a fork of [topkecleon/telegram-bot-bash](https://github.com/topkecleon/telegram-bot-bash), making use of [dominictarr/JSON.sh](https://github.com/dominictarr/JSON.sh).

+The bot is able to interpret only messages sent during the execution of the program.
+If a message is sent while the program is not running, it is ignored by the bot.

 ### Installation